How To Buy A House In The Netherlands

 Find out what’s on the market

 Get an idea of what you will be able to borrow if you need to take out a mortgage.
-In the Netherlands, mortgages are available for up to 30 years and up to 100% of the purchase price.
+In the Netherlands, mortgages are available for up to 30 years and up to 100% of the market value.
 But best to get some financial advice first and make sure you know your budget.

 What’s it worth?